wuudgh/js-fundamentals/src/data-types/README.md

 ```javascript
 const name = 'Jane'
 ```
 Strings are simply how we represent text within our programs, from a single character to a whole book.

+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

 In JavaScript, we can create a string by wrapping our characters in single , double quotes or backticks:

 ```javascript
 "hey there!"